 - (optional garnish) chopped fresh parsley

-Cook egg noodles al dente in boiling salted water according to package instructions.
+Cook egg noodles al dente in boiling, generously-salted water according to package instructions.
 (For optimal timing, I recommend actually adding the egg noodles to the boiling water at the same time that the beef broth is added to the stroganoff.)

 Meanwhile, in a separate bowl, whisk together the beef broth, worcestershire sauce and flour until smooth.
 Pour the beef broth mixture into the pan, and stir to combine.
 Let the mixture simmer for 5 minutes, stirring occasionally.
 Then stir in the Greek yogurt (or sour cream) until combined, and then stir the cooked steak back in.
 Season with additional salt and pepper if needed.